The TRS‑80 Model 4P

 Installation of the Seatronics Super Speed-Up was more involved than other Model 4 speed-up boards.
 The first step of the installation was simple, consisting of removing the Z80 and plugging the Super Speed-Up board in its place.
 But subsequent steps involved cutting pins, moving wires, straightening a pin, running a wire, and possibly soldering a resistor.
 David Dalager in Computer News 80 described the installation as “not for the average computer user.”

 The Network 4 was a classroom networking system sold by Radio Shack that was popular in computer labs in the mid-1980’s.
 It allowed one computer used by a teacher to be connected to up to 63 student computers.
-The Network 4 was based around the TRS‑80 Model 4, well after MS-DOS computers became far more common.
-It was probably one of the biggest reasons the TRS‑80 Model 4D continued to be sold as late as 1993.
+The Network 4 was based around the TRS‑80 Model 4, well after MS-DOS computers became more common.
+It was probably one of the biggest reasons the TRS‑80 Model 4D remained in the Radio Shack catalog until 1990.

 In the early days of microcomputers, schools were viewed as a major market for computers.
 The Radio Shack Education Division, formed in 1980, aggressively promoted the use of computers in schools.
 In 1985, they stated that “Radio Shack is the leading marketer of microcomputers to schools, with more TRS‑80 computers in America’s schools than any other brand.”